Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 %%@charles: I feel like DAO Identity can establish a standard that all DAOs, in theory, should strive to meet, regardless of their industry or operational structures.
 Though, principles for how DAOs should be operated may be better.
 But this depends, are principles for how DAOs should be run different from establishing an identity statement for DAOs?%%

-%%@charles: Can focus search on expected practices of DAOs, how DAOs are defined (i.e., identity statements) (can refer to ins and outs paper), including the purposes of DAO organizing (refer to P2P Labs), governance frameworks, norms on DAOs, etc., (good, bad, neutral, very good, best, very bad, worst) real-world practices of DAOs, and contrast/comparison of real and expected practices (refer to papers like [The Hidden Shortcomings of (D)AOs -- An Empirical Study of On-Chain Governance](https://arxiv.org/abs/2302.12125))%%
+%%@charles: Can focus search on expected practices of DAOs, how DAOs are defined (i.e., identity statements) (can refer to ins and outs paper), including the purposes of DAO organizing (refer to P2P Labs), governance frameworks, norms on DAOs, etc., (good, bad, neutral, very good, best, very bad, worst) real-world practices of (and issues in) DAOs, organizational issues particular to DAO organizing, and contrast/comparison of real and expected practices (refer to papers like [The Hidden Shortcomings of (D)AOs -- An Empirical Study of On-Chain Governance](https://arxiv.org/abs/2302.12125))%%

 ## Method